kevinthegreat1/ColorfulWorld-Fabric/README.md

 ### Sodium Fix

-If you use sodium, you need to turn off biome blending or install [this mod](https://modrinth.com/mod/unofficial-sodium-biome-blending-fix) which fixes a bug with biome blending in sodium.
+If you use sodium 0.4 or earlier, you need to turn off biome blending or install [this mod](https://modrinth.com/mod/unofficial-sodium-biome-blending-fix) which fixes a bug with biome blending in sodium.
-This bug should be fixed in sodium 0.5.
+This bug was fixed in sodium 0.5.